kubevirt/community/docs/demomaterials/README.md

 Both of them makes it easy to have attendees to deploy KubeVirt using virtual machine or containers.

 ## Additional resources on the technology

+In this section you'll find links to different articles in KubeVirt website that can provide more information of topics of interest so that

 ### Networking